Improving Action Quality Assessment using Weighted Aggregation: Related Work

 \section{Related Work}

-\textbf{AQA:} Pirsiavash et al.\cite{asessQualityOfActions} were the first to work in the AQA domain.
-The authors proposed a novel dataset containing videos of Diving and Figure-skating.
-The dataset was annotated with action quality scores by expert human judges.
-The authors used Discrete Cosine Transform (DCT) and human pose extracted from the videos as high-level features and used this as input to a Support Vector Regressor, which predicted the score.
-Venkataraman et al. \cite{dynamicalRegularity} used approximate entropy of the pose and found the results to improve.
-The primary limitation of these techniques is their dependence on the extracted human pose, which is difficult to do accurately for videos containing complex body motions or athletics, and their lack of capability of picking up important visual cues from surroundings.
+Pirsiavash et al.\cite{asessQualityOfActions} proposed a novel dataset containing videos of Diving and Figure-skating annotated with action quality scores by expert human judges.
+They provided Discrete Cosine Transform (DCT) and extracted human pose as inputs to a Support Vector Regressor, which predicted the score.